dkleva/bareos/docs/manuals/en/new_main_reference/source/recycling.rst

       \linkResourceDirective{Dir}{Pool}{Maximum Volume Bytes}

 Please see below and the
-:ref:`Basic Volume Management DiskChapter` chapter of this manual for complete examples.
+:ref:`DiskChapter Basic Volume Management` chapter of this manual for complete examples.

 Automatic recycling of Volumes is performed by Bareos only when it wants